Keystone and Raven, LLC

-You have a project - maybe something you've always wanted to do or something that was handed to you to do, like a strategic initiative - and you have no idea where to start or what kind of research might be needed or who should be involved.
-You need to think it through and figure out the process, but you lack the time, energy, bandwidth, or resources to do it yourself.
-So you reach out to a consultant to help.
-You may or may not implement the plan on your own once we've collaborated.
+If you have a project and have no idea where to start or how to organize it, we can help.
+Maybe the project is something you've always wanted to do or something that was handed to you to do, like a strategic initiative.
+Maybe you need to think it through and figure out the process.
+Maybe you lack the time, energy, bandwidth, or resources to do it yourself.
+Together, we can get it done!

 Struggling to get that big, hairy, audacious goal off the ground?